 1. Go Island Hopping in Thailand

 There are over 300 islands in Thailand, so you should plan on visiting a few.
 Start by picking the #1 Thai island on your bucket list, then plan on island hopping from there.
-If you need some help deciding which island is for you, here are the best islands in Thailand.

-The most popular islands in Thailand are Phuket, Phi Phi Islands, Koh Samui, Koh Lanta, and Krabi.
-Our favorite place in all of Thailand is Koh Lipe.
-Sunrise Beach is one of our favorite beaches in the world!
+Our favorite place in Thailand is Koh Lipe.
+We love Sunrise Beach in Koh Lipef.
+It is one of our favorite beaches in the world!

 2. Ride A Tuk Tuk